The Third Sorrowful Mystery - The Crowning With Thorns - image by Frank Vincentz, CC BY-SA 3.0, via Wikimedia Commons

 The Sorrowful Mysteries: The Scourging at the Pillar and the Protection of the Voiceless

-As we journey deeper into Lent, we pause to reflect on the Second Sorrowful Mystery of the Rosary: the Scourging at the Pillar.
+We pause to reflect on the Second Sorrowful Mystery of the Rosary: the Scourging at the Pillar.
 This violent scene is depicted in all four Gospels (Luke’s Gospel refers to Jesus being “beaten.”) with very little description, yet it is one of the most vivid images of the Passion, because it was such a barbarous act intended to humiliate the victim and instill fear in onlookers.
-It’s important to […]
+It’s important to recall, however, that this barbarous act […]

 Pop-Up Catechesis with Joe Paprocki